 - Monitoring temperatures ~ saves food products (roughly 1/3 of all produce perish in transit every year)

-- Monitoring inventories ~ ensures stock availability on end
+- Monitoring inventories ~ ensure stock availability on end

 - Visibility enhancing sensors ~ provides valuable user insights